What we do

 The Torch fosters new networks, as well as educational and creative industry avenues to pursue for post-release artists.
 By embracing program participants as artists rather than offenders, The Torch provides an avenue to change.

 Indigenous men are 15 times more likely to go to prison than non-Indigenous men and Indigenous women are 21 times more likely to go to prison than non-Indigenous women.

-The Torch has been delivering the Statewide Indigenous Arts in Prisons and Community Program (SIAPC) since 2011.
-The SIAPC Program is set within the context of the Victorian Aboriginal Justice Agreement and its focus is on the role of culture and cultural identity in the rehabilitative process of Indigenous prisoners.
+The Torch has been delivering the Statewide Indigenous Arts in Prison and Community program (SIAPC) since 2011.
+The SIAPC program is set within the context of the Victorian Aboriginal Justice Agreement and its focus is on the role of culture and cultural identity in the rehabilitative process of Indigenous prisoners.

 The Torch employs Indigenous Arts Officers to deliver the program to Indigenous men and women in Victorian prisons and to support participants who are transitioning back into the community.